Medical Assistant vs. Certified Nursing Assistant (CNA): What’s the Difference?

 Medical Assistant Pros and Cons

-In high demand with a higher than average job growth rate
+- They are in high demand with a higher-than-average job growth rate.

 CNA Pros and Cons

-What Degree Do I Need to Work as a Medical Assistant?
+What Are the Requirements to Become a Medical Assistant?

 Medical Assistant vs. CNA Salary

-Your career goals determine whether becoming a medical assistant vs. CNA is right for you.
+Your career goals determine whether becoming a clinical medical assistant vs. a CNA is right for you.
 While both CNAs and medical assistants work in medicine, each has different roles and expectations.

 If you are interested in nursing and want to provide direct patient care, becoming a CNA may be the right role for you.
 Many licensed and registered nurses begin their careers as CNAs.